 Robert Jennings is a resident of the United Kingdom and qualified as a Chartered Accountant in 1979.
-He has over 30 years experience in the infrastructure sector.
+He has over 30 years' experience in the infrastructure sector.
 Mr Jennings was a managing director of UBS Investment Bank and was joint head of the Bank's Infrastructure Group until 2007.
 He has twice acted as a special senior adviser to HM Treasury; in 2001/02 during Railtrack's administration and again in 2007/08 in relation to Crossrail.
-Mr Jennings is also a non executive director of Crossrail, and was until February 2017 Chairman of Southern Water.
-Mr Jennings was appointed to the Board of 3i Infrastructure plc in a non-executive role with effect from 1 February 2018.